mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 -> `CustomDataResourcesLoader` , which loads and gets resources from the custom resource stream format.

 Note that not all loaders are supported on all platforms and .NET flavors.

+Please also visit the documentation of the project for more information.
+It is located [here](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/Docs/Main.md).

+__NOTE__: The .NET Standard version is provided only for bridging __.NET Framework with .NET 7__.
+It is not meant to be used so as to cover all target frameworks.
+If you attempt to use it in old .NET Core or on .NET 5 or 6 the package will throw a build error in any way.